infinity0/msg-notes/causal/02-consistency.rst

 This is an incremental consistency; full-acks occur as new messages arrive, instead of all at once at the end of the session.
 This means that the number of messages whose consistency we are uncertain of, should stay roughly constant during the lifetime of a normal session.

-A further advantage is that there is no bandwidth overhead - we make use of the information we are already sending.
+How to ensure these "last few" messages are eventually fully-acked though?
 Between when a message is delivered and is fully-acked, we need a way to check that it does eventually become fully-acked, and warn or try to recover if this process takes too long.
 The mechanism must be pro-active, so it must be outside